The human eye: anatomy, structure and function

 Author: Dr. Victor Derhartunian 12 April 2024

 The human eye perceives countless visual impressions every day.
-The different structures of the eye have their own task – the sequence of functions means that we perceive images and can therefore see.
-This article explains which structures are relevant for vision and how the components of the eye work.
+The various structures of the eye have their own task – the sequence of functions means that we can perceive images and thus see.
+To understand this amazing feat, it is important to look at the anatomy of the eye and the complex structure of the human eye.

 Creation of a visual impression